-Rehabilitation of an AC joint sprain or separation will depend on the severity of the injury.
+Rehabilitation exercises for an AC joint sprain or separation will depend on the severity of the injury.
 Exercises should begin only when the ligaments have healed, and you have no pain during normal daily activities.

 Front shoulder stretch

 - Place one forearm on a fixed point such as a doorframe or corner of a wall and gently turn away from it to stretch the front of the shoulder

 - Hold the position for 10 to 20 seconds and repeat 3 times

 - You should feel a gentle stretch in the front of the shoulder but no pain

 - Lie on your back with the upper arm at 90 degrees to your body, and the elbow bent so your hand points to the ceiling

 - A partner or therapist rotates your arm at the shoulder so that the palm of the hand faces up

 - Hold the position for 20-30 seconds, rest, and repeat 3-5 times